nikunj-copypress/copypress-rest-api/readme.txt

 - `*` (Any domain)

 == Usage ==
 Once the plugin is activated, the custom API routes are available for interaction with posts, categories, tags, post types, and taxonomies.
 You can make requests to the respective endpoints from any external application or client that can interact with REST APIs.
+To create or update posts, a valid JWT token must be provided in the Authorization header as:
+Authorization: Bearer YOUR_TOKEN_HERE

 == Changelog ==
+= 1.2 =
+* Role-based permissions for Administrator, Editor, and Contributor to publish content have been added.

 = 1.1 =
 * added permission check.
 * added login with token solution.
 * removed api-key based functionality.

-== Changelog ==
 = 1.0 =
 * Initial release with functionality for post creation, update, deletion, and fetching categories, tags, post types, and taxonomies.